jankrnac/rechifi/content/iems/hiby/zeta.md

 title: Hiby Zeta

 description: The Most Revolutionary IEM Flagship.
 Tribrid IEM with 9 drivers per side.
 True 5-way crossover.
 5-way independent acoustic chambers and tubing.
-Spatial harmonic enhancement structure
+Spatial harmonic enhancement structure.
+With the Zeta, HiBy has gone all-out in designing their best pair of in-ear monitors yet.
+In order to deliver top-quality performance, Zeta features a nine-driver tribrid configuration housing a combination of a dynamic, balanced armature, and electrostatic drivers on each side.
+Each driver has been configured precisely to produce every single detail in our music easily!!
+This configuration includes a 10mm liquid silicone surround dynamic driver, four high-performance Knowles and Sonion Balanced Armature drivers, and four high-performance 3rd-generation EST drivers from Sonion.

 model: zeta